Eccleria/ewibot/readme.md

 Main code refers to all the single files in the src folder.
 It includes 3 files:
 * _[bot.js](./src/bot.js)_ is the principal file containing all the major Discord features required to make the bot functional, such as client login and event listeners.
+* _[commons.js](./src/commons.js)_ contains Commons Class, which give access to multiple methods.
+They allow to get the local data related to the proper channel : *prod* or *test* Discord channels.
 * _[listeners.js](./src/listeners.js)_ is a file regrouping all functions associated to the events Ewibot is responding to.
 * _[personality.js](./src/personality.js)_ is the file where the Personality Class is declared.
 This class allows Ewibot to chose the correct text to send to users.
 It will also allow admins to change Ewibot personality, but is still _work in